This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

-Lowering the weight stack on any cable machine can end in a thunderous bang.
-What can you do to quiet down your weights stack?
+Lowering the weight stack on any cable machine or all in one home gym can be quite noisy.
+Especially in a small space this can be irritating.
+What can you do to quiet down your weight stack?
 Let’s find out.

 By far the most effective way to quiet down your weight stack is to lower the weight slower.
 Alternatively, some manufacturers sell ‘quiet’ stacks.
 If those options aren’t viable you can add rubber between the weight plates.
 This will prevent the plates from banging together and creating noise.

 There are various solutions that you can try.
 There are pros and cons to all of them.
 Find out more below.

 What is creating the noise when we lower a weight stack and what can we do to make it a bit quieter?
 First let’s take a look at what creates the noise.

 Weight plates are often just bare metal.
 What happens when you bang two pieces of metal together?
 Yeah, it creates a loud noise.
 Banging metal together creates vibrations in both objects.
 This causes the air around them to vibrate.
 Those vibrations in the air are noise.